 The choice to attend college in the United States under an F-1 visa is an exciting adventure and we are pleased to learn you are interested in beginning your college career at Joliet Junior College!
 Acceptance to Joliet Junior College will enable you to receive an I-20 which is required for students to apply for an F-1 visa.
 Students can find a Checklist included on the JJC International Application to help them keep track of when their admissions package is complete prior to mailing.

 - TOEFL (Test of English as a Foreign Language) Score: You must send your original TOEFL report to JJC.
-Minimum scores must meet or exceed 74 on the internet-based test (iBT), 537 on the paper based test (PBT), or 203 on the computer based test.
-TOEFL information can be found at www.ets.org JJC’s destination code is 1346 to send transcripts.
-Scores are good for two years.
-OR...
+Minimum scores must meet or exceed 45 iBT for Intensive English or 74 iBT for Academic Level.
+TOEFL information can be found at www.ets.org JJC's destination code is 1346 to send transcripts.

 - IELTS (International English Language Testing System) Score: You must send your original IELTS report to JJC.
-Minimum score must be 6.5 or above.
-OR...
+Minimum score must be 5.0 for Intensive English or 6.5 for Academic Level.

-- Successful completion of U.S. college-level English composition.
+- Successful completion of U.S. college-level English composition, equivalent to JJC's ENG 101, at a regionally accredited institution.
 Please submit an official U.S. college transcript for evaluation.

 - JJC International Application